Pylons/deform/docs/glossary.rst

      deserializes a :term:`pstruct` into a :term:`cstruct`.

    form controls
-     A sequence of form fields (as per the the `RFC 2388
+     A sequence of browser renderings of user interface elements.
+     These are also known as "fields" as per the the `RFC 2388
      <http://www.servlets.com/rfcs/rfc2388.txt>`_ definition of
-     "field").
+     "field", however Deform uses the term :term:`field` for another concept, so we call them controls within the Deform documentation.

    Chameleon
      `chameleon <http://chameleon.repoze.org>`_ is an attribute